Quintus Aurelius Symmachus (consul 446)

 Quintus Aurelius Symmachus (floruit 446) was an aristocrat of the Western Roman Empire.
 He was appointed consul by the western court, together with general Flavius Aetius, in 446.

 Biography

 Aurelius Symmachus was a member of the Symmachi family.
 He was probably the son of Quintus Fabius Memmius Symmachus (and therefore grandson of the orator Quintus Aurelius Symmachus), and he was likely the father of Quintus Aurelius Memmius Symmachus.
-He may also be the Symmachus to whom Macrobius Ambrosius Theodosius dedicated the work De differentiis vel societatibus graeci latinique verbi.
+He may also be the Symmachus to whom Macrobius dedicated the work De differentiis vel societatibus graeci latinique verbi.